strontic/strontic.github.io/xcyclopedia/library/svchost.exe-23E47CE30CFC49F60A6E24B50AA83B9B.md

 ## Possible Misuse

 *The following table contains possible examples of `svchost.exe` being misused.
-While `svchost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `svchost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --